AxdeKlerk/SLP/DEBUGGING.md

 </p>

 This helped me verify the actual names *Django* was using for each page.
 Always ensure the condition matches the exact value of `url_name` for the intended behavior.

+## Template/Context Error

+**Bug:**

+The size dropdown wasn’t showing any options in the merch detail page.
+Clicking the button made the dropdown appear, but it was empty.
+The issue was that I tried looping with `{% for s in size_choices %}` and using `{{ s }}`, but my model’s choices actually return two values `(key, label)`.
+Because of that, nothing was rendered in the `<ul>`.

+**Fix:**

+I updated my `MerchDetailVie`w to pass size_choices into the context.
+Then in my template, I switched from using `{{ s }}` to the correct `{{ key }} and {{ label }}`.
+Finally, I matched the *Size JS* to the same pattern as the *Quantity JS*, so both dropdowns behave consistently.

+**Lesson Learned:**

+I need to remember that *Django* model field choices always give back `(key, label)` pairs, not a single value.
+If I try to loop with the wrong variable, the template will silently fail and look like “nothing happened.”
+Next time, I’ll check what data type a loop is actually returning before writing the template logic, and I’ll keep dropdown JS patterns consistent across all fields.